Filters

 nth

-Returns the element from a collection at a zero-based index.
+Returns the element from a collection at a zero-based index, accepts negative indices for indexing from the end of the collection.

 GET https://example.org/api